Groundfloor Docs

 Step 1 — Register the app (Portal)

-1. Sign in to the Customer Portal with Keycloak.
+1. Sign in to the Customer Portal with IdPlane.

 2. Open a workspace → AppsRegister app.